giada-costantini/giada-costantini.github.io/_pages/about.md

 *NEWS*: I am currently co-editing a special section of the International Journal of Disability, Development and Education (IJDDE) on the topic of “Inclusive Education: Displacement and Disability in Southern Contexts” with Professor Elizabeth Walton (University of Nottingham).
-Feel free to check the call for manuscript and reach out should you be interested in sending an abstract!
-[TBD manuscript pdf]
+Check the call for manuscript [Here]( /files/call_ijdde.pdf) and feel free to reach out should you be interested in sending an abstract!